zoffixznet/tpf-grant-reports/CaR-Grant/Report-2--June-17-2018.md

 3. Attempting a trial implementation where ZDRs are marked with a role, allowing us to improve performance of some operators.

-The (1) was successful and even resulted in ability to optimize some ops that weren't foreseen in original work proposal: `==` was made 28% faster and `===` was made 52% faster.
+The (1) was successful and I already was able to optimized some ops due to Rationals being always reduced now: `==` was made 28% faster and `===` was made 52% faster.
 I also made creation of `Rational`s 19% faster and argless `Rational.round` 4.7x faster (used by `.Str` and `.base`).

 The plan for (2) was to try normalization to `<1/0>`, `<0/0>`, `<-1/0>` and